prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

     ##### Remarks

-    Because this customizes the GraphQL connection object type, the _name_ of the type will necessarially be changed as well.
+    Because this customizes the GraphQL connection object type, the _name_ of the type will necessarily be changed as well.
 If it didn't, it would conflict with the non-extended connection type in your schema (if any).
 The following pattern will be used to name the GraphQL object type:

     <p class="OneLineSignature"></p>